 );

 Now let’s create something more practical.
-We’ll build a weather forecasting agent that demonstrates the key concepts you’ll use in production:
+Let’s build a weather forecasting agent that demonstrates the key concepts you would use in production:

 1. Detailed system prompts for better agent behavior